 I added this extra step while experimenting with the stitch and liked it, so I continued with it.
 There is a 2dc-cl stitch that appears a couple of times in the pattern, and I simply modified the stitch in the same manner.
 The difference is subtle, and most people probably wouldn’t notice.
 It’s just a way I put my own spin on the project.

-I followed the rest of the pattern as instructed.
-No other modifications were made to the body of the blanket.
+I followed the rest of the pattern as instructed until I got to the border.
+The body of the blanket had no further pattern deviations.

 Repeat Rows

 Once the central square is complete, you repeat a 15-row pattern until you reach the desired size.
-I decided to complete the repeats until I reached about 1m x 1m in size.
+I decided to complete the repeats until I reached about 1m x 1m.

-The pattern gives the stitch count for each round of repeats, which is refreshing after many that assume you’ll follow the instructions exactly and ‘get it right’.
+The pattern gives the stitch count for each round of repeats, which is refreshing.
+Many patterns assume you’ll follow the instructions exactly and ‘get it right’, but have no guideline for what ‘right’ means.
 Being able to count when things went wonky – and they did when I wasn’t paying close enough attention – made it much easier to get back on track.

 Weaving Ends

 Every few rows, I opted to weave in the ends.
-Most colours had four tails to weave in, and as this is an unplied yarn, threads were everywhere!
+Each colour had four tails to weave in, and as this is an unplied yarn, individual threads were everywhere!

 Weaving them in and trimming them short made this usually tedious ‘finishing’ job much less overwhelming.
-I did not trim close to the project at this point, but left a tail where I could thread a small needle and continue to weave if needed.
+I did not trim close to the project at this point, but left a tail so I could thread a small needle and continue weaving if needed.
+I cut them short enough to not tangle together as I worked.

-With Lola, the strands are not plied, or twisted together.
+With Lola, the strands are not plied or twisted together.
 They are loose threads.
-I opted to split the end and weave in 2 strands one direction, then weave in the other 2 threads in the other direction.
+I opted to split the end and weave in 2 strands in one direction, then weave in the other 2 threads in the other direction.

 The Border

-The pattern gives two options for a border.
+The pattern offers two border options.
 I went with the one that had shell stitches as I do prefer the look of it.
 This is where I deviated from the pattern again, doing only one round of shells.
-I modified the corners to please my eye, then finished it off, wove in the rest of the ends and called it complete.
+I modified the corners to please my eye, then finished it off, wove in the remaining ends, and called it complete.
+I like a simple border.

 I deliberately saved the final colour, the pale green, for the border.
 I am incredibly particular about colour transitions and have had custom runs of colours made to complete projects in the exact colours I want.